quanterall/HaskellMaterials/basics/01-values-and-functions.md

 element `List.elem` ourList -- Is the element present in the list?
 ```

-This is a general facility that you can apply to any function, even functions with more than two
+We can apply this to any function, even functions with more than two arguments.
+It's important to
-arguments.
-It's important to recognize that it's not always a great idea to use this feature and
+recognize that it's not always a great idea to use this feature and each case should be examined on
-each case should be examined on an individual basis in terms of whether or not it makes the code
-more or less easy to understand.
+an individual basis in terms of whether or not it makes the code more or less easy to understand.

 ## Partial application